 Do I have to use the AMCAS Letters Service if the medical school I'm applying to is participating?

 Yes.
-You are required to send your letters through AMCAS if the medical school(s) you are applying to participate in the service.
+You are required to send your letters through the AMCAS application if the medical school(s) you are applying to participate in the service.

 Can I have different letters sent or tailored to different schools or specific programs (e.g., M.D.-Ph.D.)?